escobard/udemy-docker-kubernetes/section12/section12.notes.md

 - requires manual network setup
 - expects each docker image to be pre-built
   - in other words, kubernetes does not offer a service to build docker images
+- k8s does not build our images it gets them from somewhere else
+-

 ## why would we want to use it
 - it is discouraged to use kubernetes with a project that has a single container